-Upon completion of Crowe's procedures, Crowe identified two findings meeting one or more of the following criteria: (1) significant deficiencies in internal control; (2) material weaknesses in internal control; (3) noncompliance with rules, laws, regulations, or the terms and conditions of the task order; and/or questioned costs resulting from identified instances of noncompliance.
+Upon completion of Crowe's procedures, Crowe identified two findings meeting one or more of the following criteria: (1) significant deficiencies in internal control; (2) material weaknesses in internal control; (3) noncompliance with rules, laws, regulations, or the terms and conditions of the task order; and/or (4) questioned costs resulting from identified instances of noncompliance.

-Crowe issued a disclaimer of opinion on the SPFS as DAI did not provide sufficient, appropriate audit evidence to support the amounts reported on the SPFS were presented under the accounting policies described in Notes 1, 2, 4, 5 and 6 to the Statement.
+Crowe issued a disclaimer of opinion on the SPFS due to DAI's inability to provide sufficient, appropriate audit evidence to demonstrate the amounts reported on the SPFS were presented under the accounting policies described in Notes 1, 2, 4, 5 and 6 to the Statement.

 Crowe also reported on both DAI's internal controls over financial reporting and compliance with the applicable laws, rules, regulations, and the terms and conditions of the task order.
-One material weakness in internal control and one significant deficiency in internal control was reported.
-One of the findings was classified as an instance of noncompliance.
+One material weakness and one Significant Deficiency in internal controls were reported.
 In situations in which control and compliance findings pertained to the same matter, the findings were consolidated within a single finding.

-In response to the identified instance of noncompliance, Crowe reported \$0 in questioned costs.
+In response to the identified instance of noncompliance, Crowe did not report any questioned costs.
 SIGAR requires questioned costs be classified as either "ineligible" or "unsupported."
 SIGAR defines ineligible costs as those that are explicitly questioned because they are unreasonable, prohibited by the audited task order or applicable laws and regulations, or that are unrelated to the award.
 Unsupported costs are those that are not supported with adequate documentation or did not have the required prior approvals or authorizations.